LukasOlivier/portfolio-v2/content/blog/00-Incaso.md

 ---
 title: INCASO 2023
 date: 12/02/23-19/02/23
-description: "Our experiences during our international project.
-Visiting Rijeka, Croatia during the carnival week."
+description: 'Our experiences during our international project.
+Visiting Rijeka, Croatia during the carnival week.'
 image: /blog-img/incaso/eb5b81_2200ba9d322f4302b67e8661eb54af50~mv2.webp
 alt: INCASO
 published: true
 sitemap:
   loc: /blog/00-Incaso
   lastmod: 2024-11-02
   changefreq: monthly
   priority: 0.8
   published: true
 ---

 # Introduction to INCASO

 Welcome to our blog about our international project in Rijeka during the carnival week!
 Last month, we had the opportunity to participate in an exciting project in this beautiful city on the Adriatic Sea, together with a group of students from different parts of Europe.
 Throughout the entire week, we worked together on a project that brought us in contact with the local community and immersed us in the rich culture and traditions of Rijeka, especially during the carnival period.